Neroxn/website-app/README.md

 # Website Application for Creating Practical Machine Learning Models

 ## About website
+This website application designed for create simple machine learning models on datasets.
+You can;

+-Upload your datasets
+-Create different workspaces and work on different datasets -Visulize your datasets
+-Configure your datasets
+-Create simple machine learning models for your datasets -Inspect results of models
+-Save your workspaces and continue after login -Dowload your results

 ## Requirements
 - Required libraries are presented in the file `requirements.txt`.
 This important file can be used to create new virtual environment for Python - or for deploying the app.